cdtdesign/DWP/readme.md

 7. Testing: further testing to see new feature behavior on remote staging server and among other dev features.

-8. Communicate with dev team of successful deployment
+8. Communicate with dev team of successful deployment.